Kensington Palace: 20th century

 Upon Diana's death on 31 August 1997, the gates at Kensington Palace became the focus of public mourning with over one million bouquets, reaching 5 ft deep in places, placed as tribute before them stretching out into Kensington Gardens.
 The Princess's coffin spent its last night in London at the palace.

-On the morning of 6 September 1997, a tenor bell signalled the departure of the funeral cortege carrying the coffin from the palace on a gun carriage to Westminster Abbey for the ceremony.
+On the morning of 6 September 1997, a tenor bell signalled the departure of the funeral cortège carrying the coffin from the palace on a gun carriage to Westminster Abbey for the ceremony.
 Her residence was stripped bare and lay vacant for 10 years after her death.
-It was split back into two apartments, with Apartment 8 being used by four of Charles's charities and Apartment 9 becoming home to the Chief of Defence Staff.
+It was split back into two apartments, with Apartment 8 being used by four of Charles's charities and Apartment 9 becoming home to the Chief of the Defence Staff.

 21st century

 Following their marriage in 2011, the then-Duke and Duchess of Cambridge used Nottingham Cottage as their London residence.
-They moved into the four-storey, 20-room Apartment 1A, the former residence of Princess Margaret, in 2013.
+They then moved into the four-storey, 20-room Apartment 1A, the former residence of Princess Margaret, in 2013.
 Renovations took 18 months at a cost of £4.5 million, including new heating, electrics and plastering, and the removal of asbestos that required nearly everything to be stripped out internally, as well as a new roof.

 Kensington Palace became the Duke and Duchess's main residence in 2017, moving from their country home, Anmer Hall.
 The apartment covers four storeys, with three bedrooms, two nurseries and five reception rooms.
 In 2016, Diana's former residence, Apartment 8, was turned into office space for the couple's staff, official duties and charity work.
 The Duke and Duchess have hosted multiple engagements, receptions, and meetings at the palace.

 On 28 March 2012, it was announced that Prince Harry had moved his residence from Clarence House to a one-bedroom apartment at Kensington Palace.
 From 2013, he resided at Nottingham Cottage.
 The Duke and Duchess of Sussex continued to live at the property until the birth of their son in spring 2019.

 In April 2018, Princess Eugenie moved from St James's Palace into Ivy Cottage at Kensington Palace.
 She lived there with her husband Jack Brooksbank until November 2020.
 In September 2019, the Duke and Duchess of Gloucester, previously residents of Apartment 1, moved to the Old Stables, a smaller home located within the palace's estate.
+In summer 2022, the Prince and Princess of Wales moved their family residence to Adelaide Cottage near Windsor Castle.
+Kensington Palace remains their official London residence as well as the location of their household and offices.

 Interior and grounds

-Kensington Palace contains many public and private apartments and residences within the building and its grounds.
-The palace houses fifty total residents.
-Aside from royals, it also hosts members of the military, courtiers, staff, and citizens who pay market rent.
+Kensington Palace contains public and private apartments and residences within the building and its grounds.
+The palace houses a total of fifty residents.
+Apart from members of the royal family, it also hosts members of the military, courtiers, staff, and citizens who pay market rent.